 Is It Possible To Get a Refer-Eligible Per Automated Underwriting System Converted To an Approve Eligible?

-Certainly, the response to this inquiry is affirmative.
-This practice is a routine occurrence.
-Seasoned mortgage loan originators routinely examine whether they receive a refer-eligible outcome from automated findings, aiming to restructure the details to attain an approve-eligible result.
-The loan officer’s initial step involves a meticulous review of the automated findings, pinpointing the reasons for receiving a refer-eligible status rather than an approve-eligible one.
+Yes, the answer to this question is yes.
+This is a common practice.
+Experienced mortgage loan originators often check if they get a refer-eligible outcome from automated findings.
+They do this to adjust the details and achieve an approve-eligible result.
+The loan officer’s first step is to carefully review the automated findings.
+They identify the reasons for receiving a refer-eligible status instead of an approve-eligible one.

 Automated Underwriting System Decides Conditions on Gift Funds and Other Risk Factors